gooderfreed/Zen/README.md

 **A Lightweight, Modular Framework for Building Console Applications in C**

+**⚠️ Warning: Active Development ⚠️**

+Zen is currently under active development.
+APIs, internal structures, and core concepts may change significantly and without extensive prior notice as the framework evolves.
+Use in production environments is not recommended at this stage.
+Feedback and contributions are welcome!

 ## Overview

 Zen is a streamlined C framework designed for developing robust and efficient console-based applications.
 It employs a flexible, component-oriented architecture centered around interfaces and utilizes **C macros to provide a declarative API** for configuring application structure and object capabilities.